irlrobot/clue_countdown/NOTES.md

 [] Voice diagram to walk through
 [] APL and refactor alexa_responses.py
   [] Remove the sound prompt?
 It may be more annoying than it's worth.
+[] Finish new word pack and add slot values and synonyms!

 [] Add the ability to resume a game if the player times out